 For parents and partners, we have an extra bed next to each patient’s bed.
 You’re welcome to use most of the Unit’s facilities including the showers, washing machines and tumble driers.

 When you first join us, we'll ask you to fill out our Worry and Memory Thermometer document to understand how you're feeling.
 You can fill in a new copy whenever you need to during treatment and at the end of your treatment.

 We treat lots of different cancer types at The Royal Marsden, so your treatment varies depending on your diagnosis and you will be supported by a specialist treating team.

 How to get there

 For healthcare professionals

 To refer a patient, please contact the teenage and young adult multidisciplinary team meeting (TYAMDT) on email@example.com.
-Your key contacts are Dr Julia Chisholm, Lottie Weston and Laura Turney, as detailed below.
+Your key contacts are Dr Julia Chisholm, Emma Thistlethwayte and Charlotte Lloyd, as detailed below.